logo

 • Sickness insurance policy in respect of all risks typically covered for Maltese nationals.

-A formal application is submitted to the Residency Malta Agency, and a proper Due Diligence check will be carried out.
+A formal application is submitted to the Agency, and a proper due diligence check will be carried out.

-Applicants who do not meet the minimum qualifying criteria won't be approved, with causes for rejection being as follows:
+Applicants who do not meet the minimum qualifying criteria will not be approved, with causes for rejection being as follows:

 • The principal applicant and, or any of his dependants shall not have had a previous application for a certificate or an application for Maltese citizenship refused.

-• The principal applicant and, or any of his dependents may not be listed with the International Criminal Police Organization (INTERPOL) or EUROPOL.
+• The principal applicant and, or any of his dependents may not be listed with the INTERPOL or EUROPOL.

 • The principal applicant, or any of his dependants, shall have a clean criminal background.